sivaprasadvitta/helloFi_Task/README.md

 ## 🔍 Features

-* **Predefined Devices**: Choose from 5 popular smartphone models.
-* **Condition Survey**: Answer 5 multiple-choice questions about power, calls, display, screen replacement, and repair history.
+* **Condition Survey**: Answer 5 questions about power, calls, display, screen replacement, and repair history.
 * **Price Calculation**: A straightforward algorithm deducts fixed amounts for each issue and returns an estimated price.
 * **REST API**: Backend built with Node.js, Express, and hard-coded device data.
 * **Modern Frontend**: React + Vite + Tailwind for a fast, responsive UI.